-Katy Knortz is a Ph.D. student in the Department of Art & Archaeology, specializing in Classical Art & Archaeology.
-Before coming to Princeton, she completed an M.A. in Classical Studies at Columbia University, a post-baccalaureate in Classical Languages at the University of Texas at Austin, and a B.A. from the College of William & Mary in Anthropology and Classical Archaeology.
+Katy Knortz is a Ph.D. student in Classical Art & Archaeology.
+Before coming to Princeton, she completed an M.A. in Classical Studies at Columbia University in 2020, a post-baccalaureate in Classical Languages at the University of Texas at Austin in 2018, and a B.A. from the College of William & Mary in Anthropology and Classical Archaeology in 2016.